tonylabs/laravel-digikey/README.md

 To remove previously configured helpers, call `resetFilters()`.
 Use `resetPagination()` to clear any fluent limit or offset.
 The client validates and refreshes OAuth tokens automatically through the existing `validateToken()` flow.

+Locale overrides may be cleared with `resetLocale()` which reverts to the configuration defaults.

 If you would rather control credentials directly, instantiate `new DigiKey(client_id: '...', client_secret: '...')` and use the instance.